 One of the cooler things about the Ergo Fit is that they come in eight colorways.
 Originally, they were designed to match the colors of the 5th generation iPod nano, the Ergo Fit are available in eight colorways.
-Unsurprisingly, the earbuds have an ergonomic fit, meaning that they’ll stay in your ear fairly easily.
-They’re not exactly ear-huggers, so don’t expect them to stay in if you’re doing anything that requires a lot of movement.
-For day-to-day usage, you won’t have a problem.
+Unsurprisingly, the earbuds have an ergonomic fit, meaning that they’ll stay in fairly easily.
+They’re not exactly ear-huggers, so don’t expect them to stay in while doing anything strenuous.
+For day-to-day usage, though, you won’t have a problem.
 If you decide on another pair of cheap headphones on this list, these are worth picking up as a secondary pair to compliment them.

 What if you don’t have a headphone jack?